PriyaS-44/PriyaS-44/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me
+- 📫 How to reach me topriyasuresh@gmail.com
+- 😃 Pronouns you can give one--